iayothetan/T-test/README.md

 # T-test (Welch, Student)
-T-test is the most used statistical test for compare difference in groups.
+T-test is the most popular statistical test which is used to compare groups.

-In this case we will create dirty dataset with outliers and NA's, then we clear it, and do some checks for being sure that T-test is right choise.
+In this case we will create raw dataset with outliers and NA's, then we'll clear it and make some checks to be sure that this T-test is the right choise.

-We will do check for homogenius disperce with Levene's or Fligner-Killeen's test, normality of sample means distribution with Shapiro-Wilk test:
+We will check homogenius disperce with Levene's or Fligner-Killeen's test, normality of sample means distribution with Shapiro-Wilk test:

 <img src ="sample_means.png"></img>

-Then we will create some plots for visualise our test data.
+Then we will create some plots to visualize our test data.
 Histogram:

 <img src ="hist_of_AB.png"></img>

-and sig. intervals:
+And sig. intervals:

 <img src ="sig_int_AB.png"></img>